grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | Arkansas  |     |          |             |           | 1      |
 | Somewhere |     |          |             |           | 5      |

-This transformation enables you to augment your data by fetching additional information from external sources, providing a more comprehensive dataset for analysis and visualization.
+This transformation lets you augment your data by fetching additional information from external sources, providing a more comprehensive dataset for analysis and visualization.

 ### Filter data by query refId

-Use this transformation in panels that have multiple queries if you want to hide one or more of the queries.
+Use this transformation to hide one or more queries in panels that have multiple queries.

 Grafana displays the query identification letters in dark gray text.
 Click a query identifier to toggle filtering.
 If the query letter is white, then the results are displayed.
 If the query letter is dark, then the results are hidden.